U.S. Kills Iranian General, Oil Prices Surge, FOMC to Release Minutes - 5 Things You Must Know Friday

 4. -- Illumina Abandons $1.2 Billion Acquisition of Pacific Biosciences

-Illumina (ILMN) - Get Report, the gene sequencing company, abandoned its $1.2 billion agreement to acquire rival Pacific Biosciences (PACB) - Get Report after the Federal Trade Commission last month raised concerns about the deal.
+Illumina ILMN, the gene sequencing company, abandoned its $1.2 billion agreement to acquire rival Pacific Biosciences (PACB) - Get Report after the Federal Trade Commission last month raised concerns about the deal.

 "Considering the lengthy regulatory approval process the transaction has already been subject to and continued uncertainty of the ultimate outcome, the parties decided that terminating the agreement is in the best interest of their respective shareholders and employees," the companies said in a statement.